SLYGM/Pixelot/docs/classes/GameObjectBase.md

 ▸ `Abstract` **onCreate**(`...args`): `void`

-User-defined function that is called when the entity is spawned.
+User-defined function that is called when the entity is added to a scene, after all components have been created (if using a editor created entity, or prefab entity).

 #### Parameters